 Certified Scrum Developer Workshop (CSD): Hands-On Agile Engineering

 This instructor-led session creates an immersive, collaborative experience that requires students to participate in each exercise, hands-on lab, and class discussion.
-Students will gain a solid understanding of the key concepts of the Agile methodology and scrum ceremonies.
+Rooted in software development and coding practices students will gain a solid understanding of the key concepts of the Agile methodology and scrum ceremonies.

 *The certification requirements have recently changed.
 Please visit the Certified Scrum Developer (CSD) certification page for more information.

 If you register for a public enrollment delivery, this course is typically delivered in Java.
 If you have a group of people and wish to take this using C#, please let your account representative know.

 Duration3 days/24 hours of instruction

 21 ACP PDUs